apache/incubator-datalab/infrastructure-provisioning/scripts/POST_DEPLOYMENT.md

 BigQuery Job User
 ```
 - Google Cloud Storage JSON API should be enabled
-- Keycloak server with specific client for Data Lab UI (could be dpeloyed with Kecylaok deployment script)
+- Keycloak server with specific client for DataLab UI (could be dpeloyed with Kecylaok deployment script)

 Service account should be created manually and attached to the instance with post-deployment script.